Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Introduction

 \section{Introduction}

-Thin uniform arsenic ($^{75}$As) targets were created in support of stacked-target proton-induced isotope production data measurements.
-The associated measurement campaign of \citet{Fox2021:As} required arsenic targets of 10--50\,\mmicro m thickness at a 25\,mm diameter to extract high-fidelity production cross sections.
+Thin, uniform, naturally monoisotopic arsenic ($^{75}$As) targets were created in support of stacked-target proton-induced isotope production data measurements.
+The associated measurement campaign of \citet{Fox2021:As} required arsenic targets of 10--50\,\si\um\ thickness at a 25\,mm diameter to extract high-fidelity production cross sections.
 Moreover, target material in a stack must balance having enough mass to garner appropriate production during irradiation versus the energy loss and straggle of a beam propagating through thicker targets.
 Target uniformity is also required since the incident beam through a multi-component stack underfills the target material.

 Typically, in experimental cases like \citet{Fox2021:As}, targets of interest meeting these requirements can be sourced from commercial facilities.
 However, arsenic is resistant to many common thin target fabrication techniques, as has been intensively explored in the semiconductor industry \cite{Wang2017:EutecticTargetFab,Chandra1988}.
 Arsenic sublimes on heating and cannot be casted, nor can it be subjected to cold/hot rolling due to its brittle nature and propensity for significant cracking \cite{Rohm1972,Voyles2020:WANDA,Qaim1986:AsTarg}.
-Arsenic toxicity further hinders work with bulk quantities as it is very difficult to remediate contamination.
+Arsenic is also a poor conductor, making plasma sputtering, a common technique for the preparation of thin targets, a poor option, limited to $<1$\,mg/cm$^2$ thicknesses and a mixture of arsenic and arsenic oxides in the final target.
+Arsenic toxicity further hinders work with bulk quantities as it is very difficult to remediate contamination \cite{ToxicHandbook}.
 As a result, commercial sources only offer unsuitable thick targets (5--20+\,mm thickness) or non-uniform bulk ``lumps" \cite{AlfaAesar,Goodfellow}.